General Services Administration: Procurement and the GSA Schedule

 The Price Reduction Clause ensures that vendor discounting practices and GSA Schedule prices maintain a fixed relationship.
 The vendor specifies in its GSA proposal, and during negotiations of GSA Schedule contract prices, the discounts to be given to Basis of Award customer(s).
 If the vendor then provides a larger discount to a Basis of Award customer than what was agreed upon in the GSA Schedule contract (i.e., if the price floor is breached), then the vendor's GSA price will be reduced proportionately and retroactively.

-Effective Price Reduction Clause compliance procedures will protect vendors if their discounting practices are fully and accurately disclosed in their original proposals to GSA, and then are used as a basis for compliance over the term of the contract.
+Effective Price Reduction Clause compliance procedures will protect vendors if their discounting practices are fully and accurately disclosed in their original proposals to GSA and then are used as a basis for compliance over the term of the contract.
 Although not ideal, a compliance system implemented after a contract has been awarded can bring a contract into compliance, although sometimes at the expense of profits.
 If implementing a system in the middle of a contract period, inaccuracies that turn up should be corrected immediately, and the GSA contracting officer should be made aware of them.
 Price Reduction Clause compliance systems and procedures can range from simple to complex.
 A simple, manual system would be appropriate for a service contractor with standard labor rates that are not discounted.
 A complex system would be required for a reseller with thousands of products and discounting policies that differ among product groups.

 In response to increased mandates and standards required by the Federal Government of its agencies and in a push to plan for federal sustainability, GSA offers online tools to aid in the building and management of government offices that are subject to these requirements.

-GSA has delegated authority to the Department of Veterans Affairs (VA) to procure medical supplies under the VA Federal Supply Schedules Program.
+The GSA has delegated authority to the Department of Veterans Affairs (VA) to procure medical supplies under the VA Federal Supply Schedules Program.

-In 2018, GSA awarded federal government debt collection services to IC System.
+In 2018, the GSA awarded federal government debt collection services to IC System.